The Uplifting Power of “Losing!!”

 2. SHOW VULNERABILITY

 For anyone who has ever read the book or been exposed to the idea, “The 5 Dysfunctions of a Team” by Patrick Lencioni, they would know that the very first dysfunction is the Absence of Trust.
 The root causes of the absence of trust lies with team members being unable to show areas where they may not be as strong as another, and the ability to be open with one another.
 Teams can overcome this dysfunction by sharing experiences during their conversations.
 This develops strong insights into the unique characteristics of team members including the leader.
 Without trust, team members stay silent – especially at meetings – in an effort to avoid conflict, leading to a false sense of harmony and eventually to bad decisions.
 I am not saying that consensus is always needed but commitment is a must.
-People don’t need to agree with everything, but you have a better chance of getting people committed if they are allowed to give their opinion.
+People don’t need to agree with everything, but there is a better chance of getting people committed if their opinions are heard.

-Please note that admitting a developmental challenge may give you the feeling that you will be at a disadvantage, but in effect, you will actually be gaining trust.
+Please note that admitting a developmental challenge may give you the feeling that you will be at a disadvantage, but this is not always the case.
+In some cases, you will actually be gaining trust.
 Let’s look at a scenario where you are interviewing two candidates for a job.
 Suppose you ask the question:

 “Tell me about a time when you had to work with someone you found to be difficult.”

 The first candidate says: “Well, there was a time in my last job where this person refused to meet a deadline with a particular task.
 It was actually my fault because I realized when we eventually spoke about it that she needed to analyze things carefully before making decisions.
 So I realized that I needed to make more realistic deadlines since she was a very analytical person.”

 The second candidate says: “I don’t really find anyone difficult, I get along with everyone.”